 The Center for Social Concerns brings students, faculty, and community partners together to address community needs through analysis and reflection that leads to ethical action and social relationship.
-Its extensive domestic and international programming provides students with opportunities for community-based learning, community-based research, and service addressing issues of poverty and injustice.
+Its extensive domestic and international programming provides students with opportunities for communitybased learning, community-based research, and service addressing issues of poverty and injustice.

-- Students examine social, moral, and ethical issues from various perspectives through the lens of Catholic Social Teaching. - The Center offers three types of courses: social concerns seminars (1 credit), summer servicelearning projects (3-4 credits), and communitybased learning courses across the disciplines (3 credits).
-All courses can be found using the class search (ZCSC) course attribute filter. - Students interested in community-based research work with faculty and community partners, as part of an existing course, an internship, a senior thesis, or special studies class on a research project that aims to generate social action and social change. - Students participate in leadership development and senior transition programs and seminars to help with career discernment (currently 10 percent of seniors enter a year or more of full-time service or civic engagement following graduation). - The Center cosponsors justice education events, workshops, and panel discussions with campus partners. - The Center partners with over 60 social service and advocacy organizations to offer students diverse volunteer and learning opportunities. - Visit the Center for Social Concerns at http://socialconcerns.nd.edu/
+- Students examine social, moral, and ethical issues from various perspectives through the lens of Catholic Social Teaching. - The Center supports two Arts and Letters minors: the Poverty Studies Interdisciplinary Minor (PSIM) and the Catholic Social Tradition minor (CST).
+Many of the Center's courses fulfill requirements for these minors. - The Center offers three types of courses: social concerns seminars (1 credit), summer service-learning projects (3-4 credits), and community-based learning courses across the disciplines (3 credits).
+All courses can be found using the class search (ZCSC) course attribute filter. - The Center welcomes applicants for its yearlong Rev. Don McNeill, C.S.C., Leadership Fellows Program. - Students interested in community-based research work with faculty and community partners, as part of an existing course, an internship, a senior thesis, or special studies class on a research project that aims to generate social action and social change. - The Center offers programs and seminars for senior transitions and career discernment (10 percent of seniors enter a year or more of full-time service or civic engagement following graduation). - The Center leads and cosponsors justice education events, workshops, and panel discussions with campus partners. - The Center partners with over 100 social service and advocacy organizations worldwide to offer students diverse learning opportunities. - Visit the Center for Social Concerns at http://socialconcerns.nd.edu/

-All of the courses associated with this academic program can be found online at registrar.nd.edu/students/class_search.php.
+All of the courses associated with this academic program can be found online at registrar.nd.edu/ students/class search.php.
 The scheduled classes for a given semester may be found by clicking on "Class Search" and selecting the subject Center for Social Concerns.
 Course descriptions can be found by clicking on the subject code and course number in the search results.